FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 TetGen is free for research and non-commercial use.
 For any commercial license utilization, a commercial license is available upon request to Hang Si.

-This software is a tetrahedral mesh generator of a three dimensional domain defined by its boundary.
+This software is a tetrahedral mesh generator of a three dimensional domain defined by its boundary (a surface).
 The input domain takes into account a polyhedral or a piecewise linear complex.
 This tetrahedralization is a constrained Delaunay tetrahedralization.